cnu1812/Turbo-HFT/readme.md

 **eBPF Summit Hackathon 2025 Submission**

-Turbo-HFT is an ultra-low-latency trading engine that runs **entirely inside the Linux Kernel networking path** using XDP (eXpress Data Path).
+Turbo-HFT is an ultra-low-latency trading engine that runs **entirely inside the Linux Kernel networking path** using XDP.
 By processing market data and executing orders at the driver level, we eliminate the overhead of the OS network stack and context switching.

 ## 🛑 The Problem
 In modern High-Frequency Trading (HFT), the Operating System is the bottleneck.